christian-fei/christian-fei.github.io-pandoc/about.md

 that meet the customer's needs.
 My objective is to continuously improve since I believe in this field you never stop learning.
-In my work experience in XPeppers I adopted essential practices to write maintainable software and work effectively with my team, collaborate with the customer in a lean and modern way.
+In my work experience in XPeppers since 2014 I adopted essential practices to write maintainable software and work effectively with my team, collaborate with the customer in a lean and modern way.
 During the past few years I expanded my knowledge with methodologies,